Skip to content

 """

-Parse EPEX market data between two dates and save processed zipped CSV files.
+Parse market data between two dates and save processed zipped CSV files.

-provided by EPEX.
-It converts the raw data into a sorted CSV file for each day in UTC time format.
+standardized sorted CSV files for each day in UTC time format.
+Handles order lifecycle

 Args:

-marketdatapath (str): Path to the market data folder containing yearly/monthly subfolders with zipped files.
+marketdatapath (str): Path to market data folder with yearly/monthly subfolders

-savepath (str): Directory path where the parsed CSV files should be saved.
+savepath (str): Directory where processed CSV files will be saved

 """